-Prodipe's Pro 6 monitor is a budget bi-amp (90 Watts) nearfield.
+Prodipe's Pro 6 studio monitor is a budget bi-amp (90 Watts) nearfield.
 Each unit combines a 6.5-inch black aluminium cone with two 1-inch silk dome tweeters.

 Connectivity is good (TRS jack, XLR and RCA phono) and further rear panel controls include volume (-30-6dB) and HF adjustment (+1, 0, -1 and -2dB shelving at 2kHz).